The potato collection is being maintained at CGN since 1995 (see history). It consists of wild and Andean cultivated potato species.

 The International Treaty on PGRFA (Plant Genetic Resources for Food and Agriculture) was approved 3 November 2001 by the Conference of the UN Food and Agriculture Organization (FAO), which entered into force on 29 June 2004 (www.planttreaty.org).
 It revises the International Undertaking (1983) to promote international harmony for access to PGR for food and agriculture.
 It provides a framework to ensure access to PGR and to related knowledge, technologies, and internationally agreed funding.
 Collection holders (genebanks) have to determine which part of their accessions will be put into the multilateral system.
 They are free to make also other crops available under the terms and conditions of the international Standard Material Transfer Agreement (like CGN did).
 To receive material that has been put into the multilateral system or was made available under these terms and conditions, the recipient has to sign the Standard Material Transfer Agreement.
 The illustrated version can be downloaded from the IT website.

 The Nagoya Protocol on ABS (Access to Genetic Resources and the Fair and Equitable Sharing of Benefits Arising from their Utilization) was adopted on 29 October 2010 in Nagoya, Japan and entered into force on 12 October 2014.
 It supplements the CBD and will create greater legal certainty and transparency for providers and users of PGR.
-More information: About the protocol (at CBD.int), the EU regulation for implementation within the EU, about the EU regulation at the Dutch ABS focal point website, fact sheet (incl. concerns) from Dutch plant breeders organization Plantum (in Dutch).
+More information: About the protocol (at CBD.int), the EU regulation for implementation within the EU, about the EU regulation at the Dutch ABS focal point website as well as Plantum, the Dutch plant breeders organization (in Dutch).
 Presentations on the implementation of the Nagoya Protocol in the EU and the monitoring of compliance in the Netherlands (M. Brink, 20190704).

 The ABS Focal Point of the Netherlands provides guidance for seeking access to resources from the Netherlands and broad, gives background information on international rules and Dutch policy, and explains terms that are often used.